 Individual Inspection Scopes.
 Following the general scope paragraph, subsequent sections include, when appropriate, the applicable IPs or Risk Modules.
 For inspection activities performed, identify the report section by the IP number and title.
 Then include a scope section about the specific inspection activity.
 An example is shown below.

-IP –
+IP XXXXX – [Name of IP]

-Add applicable scope text for IP .
+Add applicable scope text for IP XXXXX.
 Modify to match what was actually performed (i.e., remove elements that were not inspected).

-(IP Section XX.)
+[Name of IP Section Number] (IP Section XX.XX)

-Add the scope text for Section XX.XX. : “Observe one or more ongoing or completed decommissioning activities.
+Add the scope text for Section XX.XX.
+For example: “Observe one or more ongoing or completed decommissioning activities.
 The inspectors observed the following activities:

 Demolition of room/building X, Y and Z